Clove Oil Uses

 Things to Know About Using Clove Oil for Mould Removal

 During the wet summer months, high humidity and heavy rains can lead to mould in any areas of your home that are affected by moisture.
 A popular natural cleaning remedy for this is clove oil.
-But before you get to work mixing up your own clove oil solution, here are six things to know.
+But before you get to work mixing up your own clove oil solution, read the info below!

 Why clove oil works to kill mould